findtherabbit/X/TechnicalDetails.md

 ```

 **Note.**
-All the required actions like calling the art contract or keeping track of its state are implemented on the client side of the Find The Rabbit game (and on the *Game Oracle* side actually), so a user will be prompted for any necessary interactions.
+All the required actions like calling the smart contract or keeping track of its state are implemented on the client side of the Find The Rabbit game (and on the *Game Oracle* side actually), so a user will be prompted for any necessary interactions.
 Happy hunting!

 ### Useful links
  - [Home](index.html)